-The 2015 BY RTDM addresses three of the five elements of induced demand:
+The 2019 BY RTDM addresses three of the five elements of induced demand:

-- The traffic assignment submodel is sensitive to travel time and capacity and assigns higher volumes to improved facilities. - The mode choice submodel is sensitive to level of service by mode and allocates travel demand to improved modes. - The trip distribution submodel is sensitive to travel impedance and adjusts destinations in response to new capacity.
+• The traffic assignment model is sensitive to travel time and capacity and assigns higher volumes to improved facilities.

+- The mode choice model is sensitive to level of service by mode and allocates travel demand to improved modes. - The trip distribution model is sensitive to travel impedance and adjusts destinations in response to new capacity.

-The trip generation submodel of the 2015 BY RTDM does not consider destination accessibility, and therefore the model does not address additional trips.
-Lastly, the 2015 BY RTDM does not address the new development element of induced demand.
-Future updates to the NFRMPO's RTDM will consider how these two elements of induced demand can be represented.
+The trip generation model of the 2019 BY RTDM includes limited consideration of destination accessibility, but model estimation exercises did not uncover a significant relationship between accessibility and trip generation rates.
+Therefore, the model does not forecast significant changes in trip generation resulting from transportation system improvements.
+Lastly, the 2019 BY RTDM does not directly address the new development element of induced demand, as changes to forecast year land use patterns related to transportation improvements would require additional updates to the land use allocation model as well as coordination with local jurisdictions.
+Future updates to the NFRMPO's RTDM will continue to explore data sources and potential model improvements related to these two elements of induced demand.